 Over time, the extraordinary and sensational claims regarding the benefits of Saratoga mineral water multiplied.
-“Taking the waters” was reputed to cure kidney and liver complaints, rheumatism, diabetes, heartburn, scrofula, dyspepsia, cancer, malaria, hangovers and, last but not least, “weakness of women."
+Doctors recommended “taking the waters” to cure kidney and liver complaints, rheumatism, diabetes, heartburn, scrofula, dyspepsia, cancer, malaria, hangovers and "weakness of women."
 While none of these claims could be proven, visitors kept coming to enjoy the waters!
 Even the first part of Saratoga's slogan - "Health, History, Horses" - specifically references the supposed value of the waters!

-By the middle of the 19th century, Saratoga had become “The Queen of Spas”.
-During the 1800’s and early-to-mid 1900’s, it was the “in” place to see and be seen…the gilded age saw prominent guests such as the Vanderbilt's, the Whitney's, JP Morgan, and "Diamond Jim" Brady frequenting Saratoga.
-Actress Lillian Russell spent time here, and top-name performers such as Bing Crosby and Sophie Tucker played to packed crowds in downtown Saratoga Springs hotels.
+By the middle of the 19th century, Saratoga had become “The Queen of Spas.”
+During the rest of the 1800’s and early-to-mid 1900’s, Saratoga was the place to see and be seen.
+The Gilded Age saw prominent guests such as the Vanderbilts, the Whitneys, JP Morgan, and "Diamond Jim" Brady frequenting Saratoga.
+Actress Lillian Russell spent time here; there's even a restaurant in her namesake.

 Tasting The Waters

 Saratoga Water is also bottled (often recognized by its very distinctive dark blue glass bottle) and sold in local grocery stores and restaurants.
 For all the positive references made regarding the benefits of mineral water, first-time tasters are often a bit surprised.
 It tastes nothing like what comes out of your tap, and may be a bit disconcerting to the uninitiated!
-Some describe the odor as being akin to rotten eggs, and the taste, well…unusual.
-Go on your own private tasting!

-For those that subscribe to its healthful benefits, it’s delicious!
-Whatever the actual benefits may or may not be, the waters of Saratoga continue to draw the faithful, skeptical and curious here to sample and savor its mineral essence.
+Whatever the actual benefits of mineral waters may or may not be, the bubbling waters of Saratoga continue to draw the faithful, skeptical and curious here to sample and savor its mineral essence.
 Try them for yourself on your next trip.